drachenwald/dun-in-mara/events/2026/strawberry-raid-v/classes.md

 Cost for Class: The offering is given from the heart.
 Pay what you feel is fair as coin, kindness or gratitude allows

+Sign-up for *attending* classes will open on **30 April at 18:00** Irish Standard Time. [https://fienta.com/arts-sciences-classes-strawberry-raid-2026
+](Sign up here).

 <a href="/events/2026/strawberry-raid-v/">Back to Event Page</a>